michaugit/Empik/README.md

 The database should contain two columns: LOGIN and REQUEST_COUNT.
 REQUEST_COUNT should be incremented by one for each service call.

-## Technological stack of implemented assessment
+## Technological stack of implementation
 - Java 17
 - SpringBoot 3.1.0
 - Database: PostgreSQL